iOS 26

 9. Check Connections

-Sometimes, some connection errors may cause AirPods to become quieter.
-Bluetooth connection errors may happen due to software bugs, an out-of-range device, and connection interference.
+Sometimes, connection errors cause AirPods to become quieter.
+Bluetooth connection errors may happen due to software bugs, an out-of-range device, or connection interference.

 To repair your AirPods with your iPhone or other connected devices, you must reset your AirPods using iOS.
 Here’s how to do it: